mdahtisham/Deploy-a-website-on-Docker-Container/README.md

       Select - Create a new security group
       Security group name = sg-webserver

-      Allow HTTPS or HTTP traffic from the internet
+      Allow HTTPS - 443 or HTTP - 80 for incomming or outgoing traffic from the internet

 - Configure the Storage